chrisben/imgcache.js/README.md

 imgcache.js
 ===========

+***Note: this version has known issues with newer Cordova libraries, in the meantime please use the 0.7-dev branch that fixes those issues and should be merged to master soon.***

 The purpose of this JS library is to provide a nice interface for locally storing images for offline apps using PhoneGap/Cordova or [browsers supporting the new html5 File API](http://caniuse.com/filesystem) (e.g. Chrome).